-- A. All security guards and uniformed supervisors working under this Contract must complete the following training and pass the required written examination.
-Certifications may be honored for contract security guards and uniformed supervisors who worked under the predecessor Contract and who maintain valid certification credentials. - B. The Training Syllabus is located in Section 4A.
+- E. All security guards and uniformed supervisors working under this Contract must complete the following training and pass the required written examination.
+Certifications may be honored for contract security guards and uniformed supervisors who worked under the predecessor Contract and who maintain valid certification credentials. - F. The Training Syllabus is located in Section 4A.
 The Contractor shall be responsible for providing the CO and COTR a copy of its Training Plan and proposed Training and Qualifications Schedule within 10 calendar days after award of the Contract.
-The Contractor shall notify the COTR of any changes to the proposed Training and Qualifications Schedule not less than 10 calendar days before the date of the training session. - C. The Contractor bears the entire responsibility for scheduling and coordinating with FPS for the Governmentprovided training courses, the written examinations, weapons qualifications, first aid, CPR, AED certifications. - D. The contractor shall also bear all costs and responsibilities related to their employees' attendance at any contract mandated training class, test or examination, including all expenses for transportation, lodging, and meals (as may be necessary).
+The Contractor shall notify the COTR of any changes to the proposed Training and Qualifications Schedule not less than 10 calendar days before the date of the training session. - G. The Contractor bears the entire responsibility for scheduling and coordinating with FPS for the Government-provided training courses, the written examinations, weapons qualifications, first aid, CPR, AED certifications.

+- D. The contractor shall also bear all costs and responsibilities related to their employees' attendance at any contract mandated training class, test or examination, including all expenses for transportation, lodging, and meals (as may be necessary).
 Currently certified FPS contract guards that are required to go to any training, testing, or examination to maintain their FPS certification status shall be paid in accordance with the applicable Service Contract Act (SCA) Department of Labor prevailing wage determination or collective bargaining agreement.
-For pay purposes, the vendor shall treat time spent by certification training provided by the contractor shall be governed by the payment requirements of the Fair Labor Standards Act (FSLA).
+For pay purposes, the vendor shall treat time spent by certified contract guards in training and testing as the equivalent of time spent standing post.
+By contrast, pre-certification training provided by the contractor shall be governed by the payment requirements of the Fair Labor Standards Act (FSLA).
 Costs related to any training, test or examination required by the contract must be factored into the offering price, as they will not be itemized or paid separately by the government after award. - E. The CO, COTR, or any FPS personnel shall be allowed to observe any training and qualifying sessions sponsored or provided by the Contractor without any advance notice.
 The purpose of such observation is to ensure that the Contractor is adhering to the training syllabus and is complying with the stated training requirements defined in this Contract.